 Cooking is always cheaper than buying pre-packaged.
 This is especially true for baked goods.
 Pancake mix for instance costs approx. 10 (or more) times as much as purchasing the ingredients and making the mix yourself.
 Spend your savings on real maple syrup.

 Organic isn’t always worth it.
 There are some instances where organic doesn’t make sense.
 Organic brownie mix?
 I’ll stick to making brownies with no nasty ingredients.
 Bananas?
 They have a thick skin.
-For more on what to purchase organic check my previous post.

 Stock up when things are on sale.
 If you find your favorite brand of tortilla chips on sale, buy 4 bags instead of 1.
 You can make a space to store extras and the savings will even out over the course of a month.

 Try bi-weekly or monthly shopping.
 Staying out of the store means you spend less on impulse purchases, and you will be more creative with what you already have.